inrupt/solid-common-vocab-js/README.md

 // Here we specify 'loose' behaviour(i.e. 'false' parameter to constructor)... var person = new LitVocabTermBase('https://example.com#Person', rdf, localStorage, false)

-// 'personLabel' will default to a literal with the value "Person", and the language tag @en. var personLabel = person.label
+// 'personLabel' will default to an RDF literal with the value "Person", and an empty
+// language tag (i.e. "").
+var personLabel = person.label

 // Now strict behaviour...